chatwoot/docs/docs/user-guide/add-inbox-settings.md

 **III.
 Through your home screen**

-You can find the “+ New inbox” link on your home screen below the list of your inboxes.
+You can find the `+ New inbox` link on your home screen below the list of your inboxes.

 <div align="center">